How to Report Nursing Home Abuse & Neglect

 Nursing home abuse can be a complex issue.
 Many nursing home abuse cases go unreported either because the elderly patient’s abuse goes unnoticed or the problems are attributed to failing health.

 If you are going to report nursing home abuse, you need an attorney that is experienced in nursing home abuse cases.
-If you or a loved one have experienced nursing home abuse, contact the DKRY office for a free consultation.
+If you or a loved one have experienced nursing home abuse, contact the DKR office for a free consultation.

 How to Report Nursing Home Abuse

 If you are considering reporting a nursing home for abuse of your loved one, there are a few important steps you must take.
 Most importantly, you need to document evidence of the abuse and you must be specific about the signs of abuse you are witnessing.

 Upon noticing signs of possible abuse, contact the nursing home facility.
 Document the time and date of your contact with the nursing home and file the complaint in writing.

 If the abuse is physical, take photos of the abuse.
 If the patient is able, get written statements from the patient.

 Typically, a representative from the nursing home will speak with you.
 If the situation can be resolved through the nursing home, the facility will investigate and provide action items to improve your loved one’s living arrangements.

 If the incident is not resolved or the nursing home does not take action, your next step is filing an official report with the Department of Health.
 Also, begin making new living arrangements for your loved one.
 It can be detrimental to your case and to your loved one if they remain in the care facility after an abuse complaint has been filed.